 Understanding the mechanisms of inflammation is crucial for developing effective therapeutic strategies and maintaining overall health.

+Olive oil and other natural remedies may help with chronic internal inflammation, but please do not self-diagnose your symptoms.
 Always consult with a licensed healthcare professional before making any changes or additions to your diet.